 Sugar, excess carbohydrates and refined grains can all contribute to poor blood sugar regulation.
 Eliminating sugar and high glycemic foods can help you maintain a healthier blood sugar and help you avoid “food comas” and “energy crashes.”
 I recommend that people eat protein with every meal to help with blood sugar regulation.

 Food sensitivities or intolerances can overburden the body and the immune system.
 For some people, fatigue is the only symptom they experience when eating foods they are sensitive to.
 I recommend undergoing an elimination diet or having food sensitivity testing done to identify foods that may be robbing you of your energy.Eating nutrient dense, organic foods will help you have the best nutritional status and decrease your toxin exposure.

 Your daily habits could be the difference between ample daily energy and feeling flatlined.
 Simple steps like making sure you are getting enough sleep, exercising for at least 30 minutes most days and engaging in stress reducing practices are beneficial to your energy supply.

-As a Naturopathic Medical Doctor, my focus is on treating the individual and listening to their full story.
+As a Naturopathic Physician, my focus is on treating the individual and listening to their full story.
 It is my philosophy to examine an individual as a whole, rather than only look to correct their symptoms.
 There are many causes of fatigue, but through a thorough history and comprehensive laboratory testing, including functional testing, I am able to identify the cause of someone's fatigue and work with them to correct it.